12 Things I did After Installing New Ubuntu 11.04 "Natty Narwhal" Ubuntu 11.04 Natty Narwhal released, reviewed.

 Try Unity for a few days - yes, it's not a finished product but it's actually quite interesting - and if you don't like it then switch.
 If you've just upgraded to Ubuntu 11.04 Natty Narwhal, there are probably a few things you'll miss, so here is how to get them back as well as some other things you may find useful.
 Install CompizConfig Settings Manager and Tweak Unity to better suit your needs: sudo apt-get install compizconfig-settings-manager Then search for CompizConfig Settings Manager in Dash and you'll find the Unity-related options under the "Unity" Compiz plugin.

 Using CCSM, you'll be able to tweak the Unity launcher reveal mode, hide behavior, change some Unity-specific keyboard shortcuts, change the Unity launcher icon size, the top panel opacity, tweak various animations and more.
 Another tool for configuring some hidden Unity settings is Dconf-editor.
 Software Centre.
 W3Schools Online Web Tutorials.
 W3Schools Online Web Tutorials.
 Learn HTML and CSS: An Absolute Beginner’s Guide Article.

 This article was written in 2009 and remains one of our most popular posts.

-http://nvie.com/posts/a-successful-git-branching-model/ Published: January 05, 2010 In this post I present the development model that I’ve introduced for all of my projects (both at work and private) about a year ago, and which has turned out to be very successful.
+Blog of Ryan Bigg - Ubuntu, Ruby, RVM, Rails, and You.
+Ruby on Rails: Download.
+Secure source code hosting and collaborative development - GitHub.
+A successful Git branching model » nvie.com.
+In this post I present the development model that I’ve introduced for some of my projects (both at work and private) about a year ago, and which has turned out to be very successful.